Spike-Adding Mechanisms in a Three-Timescale System: Insights from the FitzHugh-Nagumo Model with Periodic Forcing: Introduction

 The paper is organized as follows.
 In Sec.~\ref{Sec:Full_Model}, we introduce the model: a two-dimensional FHN system with periodic input.
-We analyze its dynamics numerically from a bifurcation perspective, as the frequency and amplitude of the input change, and provide a biological motivation for our study.
+We analyze its dynamics numerically by constructing spike-adding diagrams that show how the number of spikes per input cycle varies with the frequency and amplitude of the input.
+We also provide a biological motivation for our study.
 In Sec.~\ref{Sec:Fast_slow}, we reformulate the slowly-driven two-dimensional FHN model into a three-dimensional {\it fast/slow/super-slow} system with three distinct timescales, and we investigate this system using geometric singular perturbation theory.
 We state our main results in Sec.~\ref{Sec:Spike_adding}: we show theoretically how spikes are added to or removed from bursts by linking the system's trajectories to folded singularity equilibria.
 In Sec.~\ref{Sec:spike-count-boundary}, we describe how the spike-adding mechanisms identified in Sec.~\ref{Sec:Spike_adding} define the boundaries in parameter space that separate regions with different spike counts.
+In Sec.~\ref{sec:ML}, we demonstrate that a similar spike-adding structure occurs in the more realistic, periodically forced Morris–Lecar neuronal model.
 We conclude with a short discussion of our results and future directions in Sec.~\ref{Sec:discussion}.
 Details of analytical calculations presented in this paper are included in the Appendix.